FazzPy/FazzPy/README.md

 Hi, I am Fazz :wave:
 ======================

 Hi!
 I am Batın 17 years old.
 I am a high school student.
-I am a student of IT department and I am knowledgeable about Operating Systems, Network Systems, Cloud Computing, Web Development, Digital Marketing, Finance and Block Chain.
+I am a student of IT department and I am knowledgeable about Operating Systems, Network Systems, Cloud Computing, Web Development, Digital Marketing, Block Chain.
 I am on my way to become a Cyber Security Engineer.
 See you in the future!

 My Life
 -------